 Copyright: © 2024 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). images, showing remarkable accuracy comparable to that of physicians.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/).
+Over the past few decades, the use of decision-support systems in clinical practice has increased.
+Deep learning models allow reliable classification and object detection of medical images, showing remarkable accuracy comparable to that of physicians.
 An automated tongue diagnosis system is a way to bridge the gap between traditional diagnostic methods and modern western medicine.
 Quantitative analysis can overcome the subjective aspect, which stems from a skilled traditional practitioner's knowledge base and meticulous practice and establish its accountability and acceptability.
 In this paper, we have developed a multi-disease classification algorithm that is able to predict multiple disease classes with appreciable accuracy.
 According to the collected data samples, eight diseased states are considered.
 This paper contributes to the following fields: